 I love theme parks.
 I love eating ice cream to a dramatic film score soundtrack.
 I love walking through carefully constructed, exquisitely detailed scenes, imagining the hard work that a team of immensely creative people put in to make me feel like I’m in a 1920s-era, hyper-stylised New York.

-1) Battlestar Galactica: Human vs. Cylon
+1) Battlestar Galactica: Human vs Cylon

-The Cylon coaster has multiple inversions, including a cool loop that takes you below ground level through a thick mist.
+The Cylon coaster is my favourite ride at Universal Singapore—it has multiple inversions including a cool loop that takes you below ground level through a thick mist.

 2) Transformers: The Ride

-Zooming down city streets being chased by giant fighting robots is as dramatic and exciting as it sounds, and the ride gets you as close to actually being in the movie (assuming you’d want to be in a Transformers movie) as you’re ever likely to get.
+Zooming down city streets chased by giant fighting robots is as dramatic and exciting as it sounds.
+The ride gets you as close to being in the movie (assuming you’d want to be in a Transformers movie) as you’re ever likely to get.

 Unfortunately, if you are prone to motion sickness, then this one is very likely to set it off.
 For everyone else, it’s an incredibly thrilling next-generation ride.

 This is the park’s busiest ride in the morning, so we usually wait until mid-afternoon to ride it.
 A 120-minute wait at 11 am can turn into a 10-minute wait at 3 pm.